Paygeon/ui-component-submission-021/app/MODIFICATIONS.md

-get the tyescript to run off a string mabye build a auth system check where other images are used
+get the tyescript to run off a string mabye build a auth system if time check where other images are used

 completed for the most part everything